Department-for-Transport-Disruptions/bods-integrated-data/src/functions/avl-subscriber/README.md

 4. Sends the request to the data producer endpoint
 5. Processes the response from the data producer endpoint
 6. Store the subscription details in a DynamoDB table
-    1. The subscription will have a status of "ACTIVE" if the subscription process was successful
+    1. The subscription will have a status of "LIVE" if the subscription process was successful
     2. The subscription will have a status of "FAILED" if the subscription process failed

 The following checks are made throughout the function: